Numie/ReactiveRecord/readme.md

  ```
 4. Start pry and load the entry file:
 ```
-load 'lib/rubyorgem.rb'
+load 'reactiverecord.rb'
 ```

-## Classes and Their Ruby ORGem Associations
+## Classes and Their ReactiveRecord Associations

 1. Person
 1. House